scylladb/sphinx-scylladb-theme/README.rst

 .. code:: console

     [tool.poetry]
-    name = "sphinx-scylla-theme"
+    name = "sphinx-scylladb-theme"
     version = "0.1.1"
     ...

 2. After saving your changes, run the command to build the package in a command prompt.
-The current directory should be the ``sphinx-scylla-theme-project`` source code.
+The current directory should be the ``sphinx-scylla-theme`` project source code.

 .. code:: console